Italy poised to elect far-right rulers

 It also includes the far-right League party of Matteo Salvini and the right-wing Forza Italia party of disgraced former prime minister Silvio Berlusconi.

-Snap elections were called for 25 September after Draghi felt betrayed by his coalition partners, the Five Star Movement party, because it abstained from a no-confidence vote against him.
+Snap elections were called for 25 September after Draghi felt betrayed by his coalition partner, the Five Star Movement party, because it abstained from a no-confidence vote against him.

 The political mess comes as Italy struggles to meet EU Commission criteria for the disbursement of pandemic recovery funds.